MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

 ## Prerequisites

-To integrate git hub with your [!INCLUDE[Trident](../../includes/product-name.md)] workspace you need the following to be set up in both Azure DevOpes and [!INCLUDE[Trident](../../includes/product-name.md)].
+To integrate git hub with your [!INCLUDE[Trident](../../includes/product-name.md)] workspace, you need to set up the following in both Azure DevOps and [!INCLUDE[Trident](../../includes/product-name.md)].

 ### Azure DevOps prerequisites